-Successful businesses understand the value of an effective Quality Management System that ensures the organization is focussed on meeting customer requirements and they are satisfied with the products and services that they receive.
+Successful aviation space and defence businesses understand the value of an effective Quality Management System.
+It helps them continually improve, focus on meeting customer requirements, and ensure customer satisfaction.

-This guide has been designed to help you meet the requirements of the new international standard for Quality Management Systems (QMS) ISO 9001:2015, which replaces ISO 9001:2008.
-It specifies the requirements for establishing, implementing, maintaining and continually improving a QMS for any organization, regardless of size.
+This guide has been designed to help you meet the requirements of the new aerospace standard for Quality Management Systems (QMS) AS/EN 9100/9110/9120:2016, which replace the previous versions.
+These are based on ISO 9001:2015, which replaced ISO 9001:2008.
+They specify the requirements for establishing, implementing, maintaining and continually improving a QMS for any organization, in aviation, space and defence regardless of size.